PurpShell/pushnotifications-example/readme.md

 ```
 npm start
 ```
+Note: go to http://localhost/broadcast.html to test send a message to all subscribers
 ## Contributing
 You are free to update this repo with a pull request or creating an issue if any changes are made to the components of this proof of concept (the Push API)